Environmental Protection at Thermal Power Plants

 Note:

-The Comparison between the Air Pollutants Emission Standard and the Annual Average Concentration of Gas-Fired Power Plants
+The Comparison between the Air Pollutants Emission Standards and the 2023 Annual Average Concentrations of Coal-Fired Power Plants

 Note:

-- According the Air Pollutant Control Act, the main pollutants resulting from the gas-fired power plant are nitrogen oxides.
+2. According the Air Pollutant Control Act, the sulfur oxides, nitrogen oxides and particulate matter from the coal-fired power plants are required to be regulated.
 And the criteria are different from the time of establishment and the amount of the emission.

-The Comparison between the Air Pollutants Emission Standard and the Annual Average Concentration of Oil-Fired Power Plant
+The Comparison between the Air Pollutants Emission Standard and the 2023 Annual Average Concentration of Gas-Fired Power Plants

 Note:

-The Comparison between the Air Pollutants Emission Standard and the Annual Average Concentration of Offshore Island Oil-Fired Power Plant
+The Comparison between the Air Pollutants Emission Standard and 2023 Annual Average Concentration of Oil-Fired Power Plant

 Note: